crdueck/exactEarth/functional_lunch_and_learn.md

       ->  b            -- final value
 ~~~

-Think of folds whenever you want to condense a `List` of "things" into a single
+Think of folds whenever you want to reduce a `List` of "things" into a single
 "thing".

 But `List` aren't the only things we can fold.